NAMTeam/namteam.github.io/content/docs/reference/nam-version-history.md

 * **Base Network Features**:
   - A new 5x5 90° Wide Radius Curve FLEX piece has been added to the Avenue network.
 * **Miscellaneous**:
-  - A huge list of bugfixes have been done for this release, including:
+  - A huge number of bugfixes have been done for this release, including:
     - Various RHW situations involving "tile drops", such as the RHW-8S-to-6S FLEX Width Transitions, the RHW-8S Type D1, E1, and B2 ramps, and the RHW-10S Type D2 and E2 ramps, have received considerable stability upgrades.
     - The orientation of the Road end-T on OWR-1 intersection has been corrected.
     - The orientations of certain NWM intersections involving the OWR-1 network with Euro textures have been corrected.